Kenny Smith: Professional career

 Smith had been gradually losing playing time to Sam Cassell, but he continued to be the Rockets' starting point guard through the 1995–96 season.
 Although Smith's points, assists, steals and minutes per game declined for the fifth straight season, he was still productive in 1995–96.
 He averaged 8.5 points and 3.6 assists per game, and shot .382 from three-point range and .821 from the free throw line.
 The Rockets finished fifth in the NBA Western Conference with a 48–34 record, upsetting the fourth-seeded Los Angeles Lakers in the first round before being swept in the second round by eventual Finals runner-up Seattle SuperSonics.
 In game four of the series against the Lakers, Smith had 17 points, 6 assists and was 4–4 from three-point range to help the Rockets win the series clincher 102–94.
-The win against the Lakers also marked the final NBA game for Magic Johnson, who returned to the NBA that season after a five-year absence.

-Final year
+Detroit Pistons (1996)

+On September 17, 1996, Smith signed with the Detroit Pistons.
+However, he saw minimal playing time behind Lindsey Hunter and Joe Dumars, and was waived after only nine games to open a roster spot for Jerome Williams.

+Orlando Magic (1996–1997)

+Smith signed with the Orlando Magic on December 18, 1996, though he was released after just six games.

+Denver Nuggets (1997)

-The Rockets released Smith after the 1995–96 season, and he signed with the Detroit Pistons.
-He played only nine games with the Pistons before he was waived and signed by the Orlando Magic, who released Smith after only six games.
-Smith then signed with the Denver Nuggets, where he would finish his career as a player.
-Smith played sparingly for the playoff-bound Pistons and the Magic, but got the last meaningful playing time of his career with the Nuggets, a team that won only 21 games that season.
-Smith averaged 7.9 points and 3.1 assists while playing just under twenty minutes per game.
-Overall, Smith averaged 6.3 points and 2.4 assists per game, the lowest averages of his career, while his three-point percentage of .437 (59/135) was the second highest of his career, and the fourth season in which he shot better than 40 percent on three-pointers.
+In 1997, Smith then signed with his third team in that season, the Denver Nuggets.
+Smith averaged 7.9 points and 3.1 assists while playing just under twenty minutes per game, also serving as a mentor for the young Denver team.
+Overall for the season, Smith averaged 6.3 points and 2.4 assists per game, the lowest averages of his career, while his three-point percentage of .437 (59/135) was the second highest of his career (and the fourth season in which he shot better than 40 percent on three-pointers).
+He attended training camp in 1997 with the New Jersey Nets, but did not make John Calipari's final roster and retired shortly after.

 In his professional career, Smith scored 9,397 points (12.8 avg.), recorded 4,073 assists (5.5 avg) while shooting .480 from the field, .399 from three-point range, and .829 from the free throw line.
 He finished in the NBA top ten in three-point percentage three times (1992–93, 1993–94, 1994–95), and top ten in free throw percentage twice (1992–93 and 1993–94).
 In the 1988–89 season Smith was fifth in the league in minutes played, seventh in minutes per game, and tenth in total assists.
 Smith's career three-point percentage of .399 42nd in NBA history through 2010.
 Through 2016 Smith held the Denver Nuggets franchise record for career three-point percentage (.425), and ranked among the all-time leaders in several categories for the Sacramento Kings and the Houston Rockets.